 Immediately after a successful vote:

-Upon FLRA Certification of Local 777 as the Exclusive Representative in a Bargaining Unit:
+Upon FLRA Certification of Local 777 as the Exclusive Representative in a Bargaining Unit (or, upon an FLRA finding that the bargaining unit cannot be recognized due to an executive order):

 Members would become full voting members of Local 777.